 Simple Herbed Tomato Sauce

 Making your own tomato sauce is easy, and healthier and less expensive than buying it.
-Keep ingredients simple: sauté tomatoes, garlic, and onions ... with herbs, spices, salt, and pepper to taste.
+Keep ingredients simple: sauté tomatoes, garlic, and onions.
+Add herbs, spices, salt, and pepper to taste.
 Use fresh tomatoes in season and canned for more flavor at other times of the year.

 Fresh Tomato Buying Tips

 During the tomato season, the tastiest fruit may come from your local farmers' market.
-The greenhouse tomatoes sold in grocery stores come in many varieties, including "on the vine," and are available all year round.
+The greenhouse tomatoes sold in grocery stores come in many varieties, including "on the vine," and are available year-round.
 Do a taste test to find your favorites.
 Can't find a perfectly ripe one?
 Roast, grill, or sauté a tomato to deepen the flavor.